-BYU's Title IX Office is committed to providing training that effectively promotes the awareness and prevention of sexual harassment, dating violence, domestic violence, sexual assault, and stalking.
+BYU's Title IX Office is committed to sponsoring and conducting events and campaigns that effectively promote the awareness and prevention of sexual harassment, dating violence, domestic violence, sexual assault, and stalking.
 Additionally, the university aims to make the campus community aware of risk reduction methods and positive options for bystander intervention where any of these behaviors occur.
-More information can be found by visiting the Title IX website at titleix.byu.edu.
-Additionally, online training modules for students are available at training.byu.edu.
+The trainings available at BYU can be found by visiting the Title IX website at https://titleix.byu.edu/.
+Additional online training modules for students are available at training.byu.edu.

-Our trainings are tasteful, sensitive, and consistent with our campus values, and in keeping with legal guidance to be "culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome."
+Our events, campaigns, and trainings are tasteful, sensitive, and consistent with our campus values, and in keeping with legal guidance to be "culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome."
 34 C.F.R. § 668.46 (a)(i)(A).
 BYU's educational programs to prevent and raise awareness about consent, dating violence, domestic violence, sexual assault, and stalking include and refer to state law definitions, which can be found in Appendix A, Crime Definitions.